Email can be a powerful way to connect with your eCommerce customers. But you already know that.

 Speaking of not sounding like a robot… adding personalization to your email copywriting is a great way to improve your campaigns.
 But personalization isn’t just about using a dynamic tag to insert someone’s name.
 It’s about making the entire email relevant to a reader.

-75% of consumers are more likely to buy from a retailer that personalize emails by recognizing them by name, recommending options based on previous purchases, or shows they know the customer’s purchase history.
+75% of consumers are more likely to buy from a retailer that personalize emails by recognizing them by name, recommending options based on previous purchases, or showing they know the customer’s purchase history.

 So how do you personalize emails that may be going out to a massive audience or are part of an automated series?